rust-lang/rust/tests/ui/README.md

 ## Test Directives (Headers)

-Typically, a UI test will have some test directives / headers which are special comments that tell compiletest how to build and intepret a test.
+Typically, a UI test will have some test directives / headers which are special comments that tell compiletest how to build and interpret a test.

 As part of an on-going effort to rewrite compiletest (see <https://github.com/rust-lang/compiler-team/issues/536>), a major